AdilBulsari/nextjs-pokemon/README.md

 # Pokemon Adventure

-Pokemon Adventure is an simple nextjs app which list out all pokemons and details (stats and abilities).
+Pokemon Adventure is an simple nextjs app which list out all pokemons, search the pokemon and view details of pokemon (stats and abilities).

 ## Tech